-- Your lifestyle: Your individual environment and lifestyle will affect your puppy’s grooming needs.
+- Your lifestyle: Your individual environment and lifestyle will affect your pup’s grooming needs.
 For example: While many dog parents trim the fur around their dog’s paw pads (this increases traction on flat surfaces) some choose to leave it for protection against cold weather or rough terrain.

 How should I trim my dog’s fur?

 While your dog won’t be embarrassed if you don’t get his hair length quite right, you should still be careful while trimming his fur.
 Slow, steady movements minimize the risk of injury!
 Start with an overall clipper trim if you need to groom his entire body.
 Then touch things up with scissors afterward.
 Pay attention to fast-growing areas like the base of your dog’s tail and underside of his paws.
 Even breeds who don’t need regular grooming can benefit from occasional trims in these spots.